 The Congonhas Airport is approximately 15 minutes from the hostel by taxi (costs about 25 reals).
 Guests have 3 options when traveling to the Guarulhos airport – taxi, executive bus, and the metro train.

-Private rooms cost $20, and around the same price for shared dorms.
+Private rooms cost $20, and shared dorms are around the same price.

 Viva Hostel Design